-It has been reviewed and readopted by the Membership at each subsequent Annual Meeting, and was last revised in 2020.
+It has been reviewed and readopted by the Membership at each subsequent Annual Meeting, and was last revised in 2021.

-Basin Electric Power Cooperative (the Cooperative) was organized by its member systems in the Missouri River Basin to provide an adequate wholesale supply of dependable, low-cost electric power under democratic member control, consistent with the public interest.
+Basin Electric Power Cooperative (Basin Electric) was organized by its member systems in the Missouri River Basin to provide an adequate wholesale supply of dependable, low-cost electric power under democratic member control, consistent with the public interest.